 If the summer camp your children are attending has themed nights or special events, pack a few themed items or accessories to help them get into the camp spirit and have more fun.

 A few other accessories and gear to consider packing are shower shoes (you can get inexpensive flip flops from most general stores), a packable poncho, and a hat or a visor!

-It’s key to make sure your children are stocked with all the proper toiletries and hygiene items for their camping trips!
+It’s key to make sure your children are stocked with all the proper toiletries and hygiene items for their summer camping trips!
 Many campgrounds have bathroom facilities but don’t offer basic toiletries that you’ll definitely need to add to your packing checklist.